 Stanford research policy requires all eligible exports, including License Exception TMP exports, to be documented.
 Stanford export control certifications, including an Annual TMP Certification, are found on the Export Controls Forms Page (see "Forms" at the upper right).
 Certifications must be submitted prior to shipment, hand-carry or transfer; the 12 month TMP license exception validity period begins from the date of initial export.
 Items overstaying their validity period are in violation of US export control laws and those found to have transgressed are subject to sanction.

-NOTE: The University Export Control Officer must be contacted to review and approve ANY export (transmission, shipment, hand carry) of Stanford-owned or controlled property, services or export controlled information when:
+NOTE: The University Export Control Office must be contacted to review and approve ANY export (transmission, shipment, hand carry) of Stanford-owned or controlled property, services or export controlled information when:

 The export is to Iran, Cuba, Syria, (North) Sudan, North Korea or the Crimea Region of the Ukraine;